(Editor’s Note: In 2016 Fortune & Glory Pawn moved out of the Downtown district. They can now be found at 3884 Farmville Road, Farmville, VA 23901.)

-In Farmville’s Downtown District at 223 North Main Street, a polished red motorcycle with wide chrome grips and footrests strikes a pose between shelves full of Call of Duty and EA Sports games, Tarantino-esque cult classics, and romantic comedies spanning back to the late ‘80s.
+In Farmville’s Downtown District a polished red motorcycle with wide chrome grips and footrests strikes a pose between shelves full of Call of Duty and EA Sports games, Tarantino-esque cult classics, and romantic comedies spanning back to the late ‘80s.

 Reality TV has sensationalized pawn shops into an exotic business where oddities and collectibles like hoarded baseball cards and pirate coins can mean big returns for the average American.